brother-nico/WriterStick/README.md

 FocusWriter saves its files to a folder of your choice on local storage.
 The easiest way to ensure your work is backed up or can be accessed on other devices is to set up Syncthing.

-To do so, toggle off Fullscreen, then follow the [Getting Started guide here.](https://docs.syncthing.net/intro/getting-started.html)
+To do so, toggle off Fullscreen with F11, or hti `CTRL + Q` to quit FocusWriter.
+Then, follow the [Getting Started guide here.](https://docs.syncthing.net/intro/getting-started.html)

 # That's It